alexbfree/thesis/src/chapter-1.md

 The Case Studies also establish a more granular view of what we mean by personal data.
 The pilot study for Case Study One [[Appendix A](#appendix-a)] establishes the term _family civic data_ [[ARI4.1](#ari-fcd-types)], which can encompass relationship information, educational records, welfare details, health data, housing data, and civic and legal records.
 Case Study Two establishes a model of personal data according to its origin; data can be _volunteered_, _observed_, _derived_, _acquired_ or _metadata_ [[Table 5.2](#table-5.2)].
 This model has been adopted by others: during design and ideation sessions at BBC R&D, and within Sitra/Hestia.ai's _digipower_ investigation [[ARI7.2OLD](#ARI7.2OLD)] (for explaining data holding to participants and as a frame for data analysis) [@bowyer2022hestia; @pidoux2022].

-Through the design and innovation work in [Section 3](#section-3) and beyond, a deeper understanding of the relationship people have with personal data is developed, and of what role data plays in people's lives.
-Drawing on information theory background laid out in [2.1.1](#2.1.1), [[Chapter 7](#chapter-7)] differentiates the needs participants expressed from data (the stored artefact) and from information (the set of facts and opinions encoded within that data), offering as a model the distinct concepts of _life information_ (from which people gain insights and extract value) and _ecosystem information_ (from which people improve awareness and control over the use of their data).
-Combining these differing motives with the Case Study themes from Chapter 6 yields four clear objectives people have in data relations: _data awareness and understanding_, _data useability_<sup>[10](#fn10)</sup>, _data ecosystem awareness and understanding_, and _data ecosystem negotiability_.
-The practical pursuit of these objectives form the basis of the _Human Data Relations_ research agenda detailed below in [1.2.5](#1.2.5) and pursued through the design and practice activities of [Section IV](#section-iv).
+Through the design and innovation work in [Section III](#section-iii) and beyond, a deeper understanding of the relationship people have with personal data is developed, and of what role data plays in people's lives.
+This forms part of the research agenda summarised in [1.2.5](#1.2.5) below.

 ### Methodologies for Participatory Work around Personal Data{#1.2.2}